clarkt3/learn-python/python-basics-2/README.md

         elif int(age) == 18:
 	        print("Congratulations on your first year of driving.
 Enjoy the ride!")= input("What is your age?: ")

-    # clean v.  of the Tesla example:
+    # clean v.  of the Tesla code:
     age = ("What is your age?: ")

     #Wrap the above code in a function called checkDriverAge()